 Houston’s highly coveted, foodie-revered Asian Night Market that occurs once in a blue moon – and seemingly out of nowhere – has announced new dates.
-This weekend, on August 21 and 22, you can dish down on some of the most dynamite Asian street eats in Houston at the Vietnamese Community Center.
+This weekend, on May 28 and 29, you can dish down on some of the most dynamite Asian street eats in Houston at Railway Heights for a special Memorial Day Weekend event.
 [Featured image: @tanuki_go]

 One might be tempted to label the Asian Night Market as a “hidden gem”.
 Its former location at the Hong Kong City Mall’s Facebook page hasn’t been updated since 2016, its half-baked website riddled with broken links, with virtually no social media presence outside of devoted fans, it’s the kind of place that thrives on word of mouth.
 But make no mistake, for anyone that’s been to the night market, it seems like anything but a secret.

-This weekend, the Vietnamese Community Center will come alive with Asian food vendors and the swarms of hungry Houstonians looking to get a cheap bite amid air thick with smoke, steam, and clouds of ambrosia.
+This weekend, Railway Heights will come alive with Asian food vendors and the swarms of hungry Houstonians looking to get a cheap bite amid air thick with smoke, steam, and clouds of ambrosia.

 In these times, rather than follow what you read on Yelp (or here for that matter), you ought to explore.
 Follow your eyes, nose, and stomach as you peruse the many Chinese, Japanese, and Vietnamese food stalls.
 Ogle at the sizzling marinated skewers.
 Swoon at the grilling clams.
 Drown yourself in Boba.
 Contain yourself (or don’t) at the sight of homespun sweet bao — the market is your oyster.
 Also, the market has dynamite oysters.